We currently do not have any puppies available. We are taking deposits on future litters.

-We currently do not have any "Great Bernese" puppies for sale.
-We are taking deposits on future litters.
+We raise two types of puppies on our farm - Bernese Mountain Dogs and "Great Bernese" puppies.
+We are currently taking deposits on future litters of both types.
 Please read our information on "Getting a Puppy" before you reach out to us.
 Most of your questions will be answered by carefully reading that page.

 We know how excited you are to add a puppy to your family.
 We may not be able to predict exactly when we'll have a puppy available for you.
 But we promise to give you as much information as we have available so you can plan as much as is possible!

 Dogs come into heat approximately every 6-8 months.
 The gestation on a litter of puppies is 60-63 days typically.
 The female will usually come back into heat 6 months from the last heat cycle and not 6 months after having puppies.

 There is always some variation, and so predicting heat cycles is not an exact science.
 And exposure to a male during the heat cycle does not always guarantee a pregnancy.